An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: RQ1: What testing practices are commonly adopted by practitioners to evaluate open-source AI agent frameworks and agentic applications?

 As established in the Introduction, the prevailing benchmark-driven evaluation culture often fails to capture the practical reliability of agentic systems, overlooking critical failure modes like prompt decay~\citep{bhargava2024prompt} and tool-use errors that are already documented in the field~\citep{ma2024my, kokane2025toolscan}.
 While software testing offers a path to bridge this reliability gap, the inherent non-determinism and non-reproducibility of foundation models (FMs) fundamentally challenge the application of traditional, deterministic testing techniques~\citep{hassan2024rethinking}.

-This conflict creates a crucial knowledge vacuum: with no established best practices for this new paradigm, it remains unknown how practitioners are adapting their testing strategies to cope with these challenges.
-Therefore, to bridge this gap, we conduct the first large-scale empirical investigation to systematically identify and catalog the testing patterns that have emerged in practice.
-We specifically analyze how developers structure their tests to manage variability (the Arrange phase of a test) and what strategies they employ to verify unpredictable yet potentially correct outputs (the Assert phase), as more than 75\% of tests follow the AAA pattern in recent times~\citep{wei2025developers} in traditional software engineering.
+Hence, this RQ seeks to uncover what testing strategies actually emerge in real-world agent development, focusing on how practitioners structure tests and assert correctness despite non-deterministic outputs.
 The goal is to produce a foundational catalog of these real-world strategies, providing the first empirical baseline on how the open-source community is negotiating the unique quality assurance hurdles of the agentic paradigm.